 For the State-owned cultural organisations, Agencies and Infrastructure provides strategic leadership and advice in relation to governance and reporting arrangements, business plans and budgeting, board statutory appointments and legislative reforms.
 Agencies and Infrastructure also oversees Creative Victoria's finance and corporate development functions.

-The Arts Sector Investment branch manages a suite of funding programs and initiatives that contribute to the development of Victoria's arts and cultural sector.
+The Arts Investment branch manages a suite of funding programs and initiatives that contribute to the development of Victoria's arts and cultural sector.

-Comprising experienced cultural sector managers and creative professionals, the Arts Sector Investment branch is the largest team at Creative Victoria.
+Comprising experienced cultural sector managers and creative professionals, the Arts Investment branch is the largest team at Creative Victoria.
 Their work supports a rich ecosystem of individual artists, small and large arts organisations and arts and cultural programs.

 Creativity in schools is assisted through the Education Partnerships program while arts in the regions has support from Regional Development and Touring.
 Aboriginal and Torres Strait Islander artists and arts workers are supported through the Indigenous Professional Development program.